-MTS will obtain all required licences, permits and approvals as required by law, and these will be maintained throughout operation of the network.
+MTS obtained all required licences, permits and approvals as required by law, and these will be maintained throughout operation of the network.
 No conditions of the applicable planning approvals remove the obligation for MTS to obtain, renew or comply with such necessary licences, permits or approvals, except as provided under Section 115ZG of the EP&A Act.

-The Environmental Assessment recognised that the following approvals and licences identified in the planning approval process would be obtained or are required for the operation of the Sydney Metro Northwest:
+The Environmental Assessment recognised that the following approvals and licences identified in the planning approval process are required for the operation of the Sydney Metro Northwest: